DevecorSoft/blog/cn/devecor/blog/doc.md

 > :memo: **Note:** As it's memtioned above, `index.rst` is a `reST` file, we can replace it by `markdown` on demand.
 However, it's simple enough, No reason to change it in my opinion.

 Here is a real-life [example](https://devecorsoft.github.io/tinyoauth/) to preview.

+#### Deploy your sphinx docs

+The main reasion why we use doc generation tool such as sphinx is to deploy our documentation as a website.
+Even thought sphinx has ability to generate pdf, e-book, image and etc, we rarely use these functions.

+There are so many choices for deploying:

+* AWS S3 bucket
+* Github pages
+* server
+...

+> :memo: **Note:** the details of how-to deploy are beyound this blog.

 ### Markdown in github